jade-e-mcdermott/devops-code-challenge/README.md

 `./installElasticBeanstalkCli.sh` to automatically run all the install steps.
 It will need sudo to install dependencies.
 Afterwards, you will have to modify your path to add "eb", and set "python" to the version of python ElasticBeanstalkCli wants.
 The following command (with the dot) with export the environment variables to your current shell.
 `. exportEnvVars.sh`
-After, run this command to configure the Elastic Beanstalk repo on disk.
-`./createEBRepo.sh`
-Then, run this command to create the Elastic Beanstalk Environment and Application `./createEBEnv.sh `

-Then, you can run the initial update by running `./update.sh`

 ## Create S3 Bucket to Serve the React App
 I used these instructions as a quick refresher.
 They are detailed enough to set this up if you have never done this before. https://www.newline.co/fullstack-react/articles/deploying-a-react-app-to-s3/ Afterwards, update the script at frontend/buildscripts/update.sh.
 Update the variable "S3URL" with your new s3 url.
+Then, run the update script to build the react app and sync to the S3 bucket `./update.sh`

 ## Create an Elastic Beanstalk Application and Environment
 Before you can deploy the Express app to Elastic Beanstalk, you will have to create the initial repo, app, and environment.
 I used the guide below, and wrote some scripts.

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html

-`./initialCreate.sh` will create the app and environment with the lightfeather backend code.
+First, run this command to configure the Elastic Beanstalk repo on disk.
+`./createEBRepo.sh`
+Then, run this command to create the Elastic Beanstalk Environment and Application `./createEBEnv.sh `

+Then, you can run the initial update by running `./update.sh`

 # Deployment Scripts